Guilhem23/Jackett_Indexerr/README.md

 Started from code snippet provided by ninnghazad in Jackett Issue

-Thanks to ninnghazad for saving me a copple of hours ;)
+Thanks to ninnghazad for saving me a couple of hours ;)

 https://github.com/ninnghazad